 Ask Us If Night Guards Are Right For You

 If you’re ready to talk to an experienced Lakewood dentist about bruxism, then schedule an appointment at Lakewood Dental group today.
 Dr. Sigurdson and Dr. Patel can help you protect your teeth from damage and get a better night’s sleep with custom-made night guards.

-New and existing patients can conveniently send our team a message online, or they may call our dental office in Dallas at (214) 827-1885.
+New and existing patients can conveniently schedule an appointment online, or they may call our dental office in Dallas at (214) 827-1885.